shbv/azure_ml/capstone/README.md

 - The final high performing model from Hyperdrive has an accuracy of 0.7578.
 - The hyperparameters for this model are C=0.1 and max_iter=200
 - To improve the model:
-    - We can increase the maximum number of runs per experiment
+    - We can increase the maximum number of runs per experiment to allow searching more hyperparameters
+    - We can try other sampling policies like Bayesian, so that the hyperparameter search is not completely random
     - We can perform more fine-grained hyperparameter search around this C=0.1.
     - We can also perform better Feature engineering by setting better values for the missing data, and also extract relevant features from existing features.
+    - We can use 5 fold cross validation like AutoML, instead of a single validation set.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.